kawu/hist-pl/lexicon/README.md

 Printing
 --------

-To convert the binary dictionary into the LMF format use the `polh-show` command:
+To convert the binary dictionary into the LMF format use the `hist-pl-show` command line tool:

-    polh-show srpsdp.bin
+    hist-pl-show srpsdp.bin

 Library
 -------

+The library provides a simple interface for accessing the contents of the binary dictionary.
+In particular, it can be used in a [GHCi][ghci] session.

 The library provides a monadic interface to access the contents of the binary dictionary.
 If the binary dictionary resides in a `srpsdp.bin`